kendallstarcevich/kendallstarcevich.github.io/about.markdown

 </div>

-I came to Drake University from Olathe, KS, three years ago as an undecided major.
+I came to Drake University from Olathe, KS, in fall of 2022 as an undecided major.
 After enrolling in an introductory computer science course, I quickly became fascinated with programming and declared the major during my first semester.

 Since then, I’ve developed a passion for **data science**, particularly **predictive algorithms** and **machine learning**.
 The idea of using data to make informed predictions and drive decisions is incredibly motivating to me.